Is it Normal to Feel Worse After a Chiropractor?

 - What possible reasons could there be for such a spike in soreness?

-As imperative as it is to understand the benefits of seeing a chiropractor, you should also understand common chiropractor risks and side effects that can occur during your chiropractic treatment.
+As imperative as it is to understand the benefits of chiropractic care, you should also understand common risks and side effects that can occur during your chiropractic treatment.

 A good, caring chiropractor will have no problem hashing out the details to best optimize your visit for all future adjustments.
 It's sometimes normal to experience pain after seeing a chiropractor, but there are simple solutions and remedies.